Miha Zupan: Professional career

 At Slovan he developed into a promising big man, soon making the (regular) Slovenia junior and under-20 national teams.
 He played in the Slovenian League All-Star Game in 2004 and 2006, earning MVP honors in the 2004 game and also winning the slam dunk contest associated with the 2004 game.
 He continued to play for the Slovenia national deaf team, leading them to the 2004 European championship.

-Miha Zupan was also the member of the national basketball team which claimed silver medals at the 2001 Summer Deaflympics and at the 2005 Summer Deaflympics.
+He was also the member of the national basketball team which claimed silver medals at the 2001 Summer Deaflympics and at the 2005 Summer Deaflympics.

 In the 2005–06 season with Slovan, he averaged 11.5 points and 4.4 rebounds in Slovenian League play.
 His statistics in the Adriatic League were arguably more impressive, considering that he played only 23 minutes per game in that competition; he averaged 13.2 points and 3.9 rebounds and also shot 47.3% from three-point range.

 Zupan signed with Union Olimpija, also of Ljubljana, in the 2006 offseason, fulfilling what he called one of his lifelong dreams.
 He also barely missed out on a trip to the 2006 FIBA World Championship, becoming the last player cut from the Slovenia squad.
 His chance to play for Olimpija in the Euroleague was on hold for several months because his transfer became the subject of litigation between them and Slovan.
 He had, apparently inadvertently, failed to revoke his contract with Slovan before signing with Olimpija.
 Olimpija had registered him at the start of the 2006–07 season, and he played six fixtures in the Adriatic League before Slovan contested the registration.
 Olimpija won the first round of the legal battle in August 2006, but on October 23, an appellate court set aside the decision and ordered a new trial.
 Olimpija announced that it would appeal the ruling.
 This ruling also, for the time being, prevented him from becoming the first deaf player ever to play in the Euroleague, as he had been scheduled to play in Olimpija's first game of Euroleague regular-season play against Croatian side Cibona on October 26, 2006.